From anomalous to classical diffusion in a non-linear heat equation: Global well-posedness and regularity: proof of Theorem

-Let $1 < \alpha \leq 2$ fixed, and let $u_{0,\alpha} \in L^1\cap H^s(\Rn)$ be an initial datum.
-The result stated in the Theorem \ref{Th-WP} is well-known for the case $\alpha=2$, see for instance \cite{Biler1}, \cite{Dro} and \cite{Dro2}, where we have the classical non linear heat equation (\ref{Eq2}).
-So, we only consider the values $1<\alpha <2$.
-We will prove this theorem in five steps, which we detail below.
+Let $1 < \alpha \leq 2$ fixed, and let $u_{0} \in L^1\cap H^s(\Rn)$ be an initial datum.
+The result stated in Theorem \ref{Th-WP} is well-known for the case $\alpha=2$, see for instance \cite{Biler1}, \cite{Dro} and \cite{Dro2}.
+Consequently, we just consider the range $1<\alpha <2$.
+As mentioned, the proof of this theorem is rather standard but, for the reader's convenience, we shall detail some technical estimates.

-\textbf{Step 1: Local in time existence}.
-Note that by \emph{Duhamel's principle} the solution of the problem \eqref{Eq3} can be write as follows:

-Here $p_{\alpha}$ denotes the fundamental solution of the fractional heat equation.
-Also, we can see that the nonlinear term defines a multi-linear form in the variable $u$, therefore, in order to construct a solution of \eqref{eqWP:1} we will use \emph{Picard's contraction principle}.
-For this, for a time $0<T<+\infty$ we consider the Banach space
+\textbf{Step 1: Local well-posedness}.
+We consider the (equivalent) mild formulation given in (\ref{u-alpha}), where the nonlinear term defines a multi-linear form in the variable $u$ (see the expression (\ref{M(u)}) below).
+In order to construct a solution of the equation (\ref{u-alpha}) we will use the \emph{Picard's contraction principle} for a time $0<T<+\infty$ small enough.
+We thus consider the Banach space

 endowed with the norm